reidfalconer/text_mining_jobs/careers24.md

 ## # ... with 9,490,527 more rows
 ```

 Now that the data is in one-word-per-row format, we can manipulate it with tidy tools like `dplyr`.
 Often in text analysis, we will want to remove stop words; stop words are words that are not useful for an analysis, typically extremely common words such as “the”, “of”, “to”, and so forth in English.
 We can remove stop words (kept in the tidytext dataset `stop_words`) with an `anti_join()`.
+Additionally, another useful preprocessing step involves word stemming and stem completion.
+The `SnowballC` package provides the `wordStem()` function to get to a word’s root.